sal-uva/radical-serp-searcher/README.md

 # Radical SERP Searcher

-## What it does:
 - Extract questions from imageboards.
 - Transform them into queryable phrases.
+- Search these questions on different search engines
-- Take screenshots of the SERPs of different search engines via [4CAT](https://github.com/digitalmethodsinitiative/4cat/).
+- Take screenshots of the SERP via [4CAT](https://github.com/digitalmethodsinitiative/4cat/).

-Departs from the assumption of "platform perspectivism": studying one platform through the lens of another.
+Departs from a "platform perspectivist" approach: studying one platform through the lens of another.

 ## Install and run
 1. Install dependencies: